 Winner of the 1959 Newbery Medal, The Witch of Blackbird Pond by Elizabeth George Speare is a work of historical fiction set in seventeenth century New England.
 The novel follows a year in the life of an orphan girl Kit, who moves from the English settlement in Barbados to the Puritan town of Wethersfield, Connecticut.
 Kit’s story is filled with challenges that reveal her weaknesses, test her strengths, and bring about important character growth.
 The novel provides rich historical background on life in the early colonies, specifically addressing the lifestyle of New England Puritans and the history of the famous Connecticut Charter Oak.

 Students reading The Witch of Blackbird Pond may need some background on its historical context.
 A basic understanding of the British colonial empire in the seventeenth century will help students understand the connection between Connecticut and Barbados.
-A helpful background on the colonization of Barabados can be found here.
+Find a helpful background on the colonization of Barabados for more information.

 The customs and beliefs of Puritans are also heavily referenced in the novel.
 While not all the characters are Puritan, the Puritan faith is the dominant force in Wethersfield.
 Although many Puritans left England to escape restrictive religious laws, this did not stop them from implementing their own.
 Their vision for a moral society shaped the legal and social practices of their settlements.
 Puritans valued prayer, pious reading, and hard work, and the frowned upon fancy dress, silly games, and secular songs and books.
 They expected all believers to follow the teachings of the Bible and required women and children to obey their husbands and fathers.